Transfer Credit Policy

 - Foreign transcripts must be accompanied by official translations and course-by-course evaluations done by a reputable international evaluation service.
 If your transcripts from secondary school or college are in a language other than English, they will need to be officially translated by World Education Services(firstname.lastname@example.org).

-- Course must be both content and credit equivalent — quarter-to-semester hour conversion: quarter hours multiplied by .67 equals semester hours (i.e. 5 quarter hours X .67 = 3.35 semester hours).
+- Courses must be both content and credit equivalent — quarter-to-semester hour conversion: quarter hours multiplied by .67 equals semester hours (i.e. 5 quarter hours X .67 = 3.35 semester hours).

 - Content equivalent courses, which are short in credit hours must meet program of study requirements.